Goebbels und Geduldig: Plot

-Harry Geduldig is a Jewish lookalike of Goebbels, who has been held captive and a secret by Heinrich Himmler ever since the Nazi rise to power in 1933.
+Harry Geduldig is a Jewish lookalike of Goebbels, who has been held captive and a secret by Heinrich Himmler ever since the Nazis' rise to power in 1933.
 In 1944, Goebbels finds out about this and intends to liquidate his double.
 When the two men meet in person, Geduldig manages to escape and is from now on considered the real Goebbels by his entourage.
 Meanwhile the real Goebbels is held captive by Geduldig's prison wards and thought to be his own Jewish double.